 - What do your competitors consider your strengths?

-- What is your USP?
+- What are your USPs?

-E.g. your team, strong brand, loyal customers, healthy balance sheet, unique tech
+Example - your team, strong brand, loyal customers, healthy balance sheet, unique tech

 - What internal processes need improvement?